desk-framework/desk/docs/content/en/docs/topics/app-architecture/task-scheduling.md

 	private _queue = this.createActiveTaskQueue();
 }
 ```

+For more information, refer to the following topic:

+- {@link activities}

 **Creating a task queue using the global scheduler** — A task queue that's created using the global scheduler _must_ have a unique name (or symbol) that identifies it.
 The scheduler keeps track of all task queues created, and can be used to replace queues, or stop all of them at the same time.